Cacti/plugin_servcheck/README.md

 Each tests return specific data:
 HTTP and HTTPS - returns webpage
-SMTP, SMTPS - only connect to SMTP server and displays EHLO/HELO POP3, POP3S - try to login and display first unread message IMAP, IMAPS - try to login and display unread messages in inbox DNS - try to resolve A record and return answer
+SMTP, SMTPS - connect to SMTP server and displays banner and EHLO/HELO POP3, POP3S - try to login and display first unread message IMAP, IMAPS - try to login and display unread messages in inbox DNS - try to resolve A record and return answer